Arianee/arianee-sdk/packages/creator/README.md

 ## Examples

-We built a minimalistic Angular application that leverages some of the `@arianee/creator` features.
+We've built a minimalistic Angular application that leverages some of the `@arianee/creator` features.

 It can be ran with